telerik/kendo-ui-builder/docs/components/email-textbox.md

 ---
-title: EmailTextBox
+title: Email Text Box
-page_title: EmailTextBox - Components - Kendo UI Builder
+page_title: Email Text Box - Components - Kendo UI Builder
-description: "Use and implement the EmailTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Email Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: emailtextbox_kuib
 ---

-# EmailTextBox
+# Email Text Box

-The EmailTextBox is part of the Editors components which the Builder supports.
+The Email Text Box is part of the Editors components which the Builder supports.

 ## Usage